 - Customer experience from other industries/markets

 - Continuous nature

 Services have us thinking differently than we do with products, including innovation.
 We have to move from what we call product dominant logic (PDL) to service logic (SL).
 And, here is why.

 How we often think…

 Firms manufacture products.
 In doing so, they create value, which is baked into the end product.
 For example, a car is more valuable than the component parts.
-As customers, we see that value, and buy those products through exchange transactions.
-Those transactions enrich the firms and transfer ownership of product (and the baked in value).
+As customers, we see that value and buy those products through exchange transactions.
+Those transactions enrich the firms and transfer ownership of the product (and the baked-in value).
 As we use the product we use-up/destroy the baked in value.
-At some point there is no value left and we seek out the next purchase.
+At some point, there is no value left and we seek out the next purchase.